For more information about our governing body, please read their profiles below.

 Katy is an Associate Solicitor at Eversheds Sutherland LLP.
 She specialises in Financial Services Disputes and Investigations.
 She has a Masters in Law and Business Management and a Law degree.
 Katy has a keen interest in education, as it was the foundation of her career, and values its importance.
 Katy lives within the community of the John Taylor Free School and has first-hand knowledge of the area.
 In her spare time she enjoys practising yoga and spending time with her friends and family.

-Ever since I retired as a criminal barrister in 2005, I have volunteered as a school governor in local primary and secondary schools.
-Both of my, now grown up, children were privileged to attend John Taylor High School and my interest in school governance originally came about as a way of giving something back for the excellent education they received.
-I joined John Taylor Free School as Chair of its Local Governing Body at the very start of its journey in 2017.
-I have always been passionate about the role of education in providing better life chances for young people and now, as a very experienced governor, I am proud to be in a position to support the Head of School and her leadership team in delivering their vision for every child to ‘succeed and thrive’.
-I am also a member of the JTMAT Audit and Compliance Committee.
+Ever since Jeanette retired as a criminal barrister in 2005, she has volunteered as a school governor in local primary and secondary schools.
+Both of her, now grown-up, children were privileged to attend John Taylor High School and her interest in school governance originally came about as a way of giving something back for the excellent education they received.
+Jeanette joined John Taylor Free School as Chair of its Local Governing Body at the very start of its journey in 2017.
+She has always been passionate about the role of education in providing better life chances for young people and now, as a very experienced governor, she is proud to be in a position to support the Head of School and her leadership team in delivering their vision for every child to ‘succeed and thrive’.
+Jeanette is also a member of the JTMAT Audit and Compliance Committee.

 Charlotte joined the Local Governing Body in October 2019.
 She has almost 30 years’ experience working with children and 25 years in education specifically.
 Charlotte is the parent of a student at the school and was drawn to the role because of a wish to be a part of, and support the inaugural years of JTFS.
 She believes that strong links with feeder primaries, inspirational role models and the ongoing nurture of students is fundamental to a successful career in secondary education.

 Sue is the Head of School at John Taylor Free School.
 She has worked in education for the last 23 years with experience of a wide range of schools and different settings.
-Her extensive leadership experience spans 2 highly successful Multi Academy Trusts based in the East Midlands.
+Her extensive leadership experience spans two highly successful Multi-Academy Trusts based in the East Midlands.
 She has established a Teaching School Alliance and School Centre for Initial Teacher Training and understands the importance of professional learning for teachers and leaders.